Abarim Publications' online Biblical Hebrew Dictionary

 The ubiquitous particle את ('et), also spelled אות — which is, possibly not incidentally, identical to the word meaning mark or sign, from the root אוה, 'wh III — has two distinct nuances, or else there are two different particles with different functions.
 A third word of the same form comes from a root אתה, which is similar to a verb אתה:

 The particle את ('et I) is a bit of a UFO in the Hebrew Bible.
 Its origin is unknown and its function is multifarious but not quite consistently applied.
-Its close to eleven-thousand occurrences in the Bible most often serve to mark the accusative, as in the first line of the Bible:
+Its nearly eleven-thousand occurrences in the Bible most often serve to mark the accusative, as in the first line of the Bible:

 It's not clear why the Hebrew language would need a particle like that, but its persistent presence opens the door to the suggestion that the Hebrew texts we call the Old Testament are not primarily representations of a spoken human language but rather a kind of literary code from which spoken language ultimately derived.
 Some theorists have suggested that spoken language developed with the help of pictures, and folks trying to discuss these pictures and needing new words and inflections to do so (like stone-age Bible studies).
 On the evolutionary scale, classical Hebrew obviously sits between pictorial texts (pictures and hieroglyphs) that have nothing to do with spoken language, and the kind of text you are reading now (modern English), which tries to closely resemble speech.

 There is some indication that the stories everybody knows from the Bible are really only the visible container of something even greater, something that is represented by the verbal patterns of the Bible rather than the stories, like the ethereal memories carried by associations between the material parts of a brain.
-These patterns obviously can not be transposed in translations, but they exists and appear to mimic natural patterns and processes — see our riveting Introduction to Scripture Theory.
+These patterns obviously cannot be transposed in translations, but they exist and appear to mimic natural patterns and processes — see our riveting Introduction to Scripture Theory.
 Up until very recently, Hebrew sages have stated that the Hebrew Bible contains the whole universe, and this seems to be on a comfortable par with some sayings from the New Testament (Matthew 23:16-19, John 21:25, Colossians 1:15-17).
 Another question surrounding our particle is why it isn't more consistently deployed.
 Far from all accusatives are marked with our particle, and sometimes our particle isn't even pointing towards an accusative; in Genesis 17:5 it occurs attached to the word for "name" (and 'et-name of you will...).
 In 2 Kings 6:5 it's tied to the word for the iron [ax-head], which fell into the water.
 Both these 'ets are obviously tied to nominatives.

 Scholars assume that in these cases (and perhaps some others as well) our particle marks its partner-word for emphasis (like what our modern italics would do).
 And while assuming that, scholars generally continue to assume that our particle wasn't always a marking particle but was once a proper noun that described substance or essence (says HAW Theological Wordbook of the Old Testament).